Official Monetary and Financial Institutions Forum

 The Official Monetary and Financial Institutions Forum (OMFIF) is an independent think tank organization concerned with central banking, economic policy, and public investment.

-OMFIF was co-founded in 2010 by David Marsh, who has subsequently served as its Chairman.
-John Orchard is OMFIF's CEO and Meghnad Desai, Baron Desai is Chairman of the OMFIF Advisory Board.
-Michael Lafferty is a former co-chairman of OMFIF.
+OMFIF was co-founded in 2010 by David Marsh, who has subsequently served as its Chairman and CEO.
+Meghnad Desai, Baron Desai was Chairman of the OMFIF Advisory Board from January 2010 to May 2025.
+The current Chairman of the OMFIF Advisory Board is Norman Lamont.

 OMFIF has offices in London, England, and Singapore.